 My young son started carrying an epinephrine injector because he is allergic to peanuts.
 The pouch it comes with is designed to attach to a belt, so I needed to buy a kid's belt with a clasp that my five year old could buckle and unbuckle so he could take care of it himself at school.

-Doesn't seem like a lot to ask for.
-Right?
+Doesn't seem like a lot to ask for, right?

 It's bizarre.
-Most kid's belts have buckles that kids can't operate.
+Most kids' belts have buckles that kids can't operate.
 Someone is really missing the boat on belts for children!

 After hours of searching, I finally found a seller on Etsy who made cute belts with clips my five year old can operate.
 She was solving a huge problem for me; I was completely thrilled!
 By the time I found her belts, I was so happy, I didn't even care how much they cost (they were fairly priced, but really, it wasn't even a factor at that point).
 I also shared the link to her shop with other parents of kids with food allergies who were having the same problem finding belts.

 On the surface, someone might look at her shop and think oh, cute belts for kids.
 That's a "want" I'd buy if I have some extra cash.
-But for me, I looked at her shop and thought, oh, the perfect solution that will allow my child to carry his life-saving medicine and still be independent when he is a school.
+But for me, I looked at her shop and thought, oh, the perfect solution that will allow my child to carry his life-saving medicine and still be independent when he is at school.
 That's a need that I'm going to buy without a second thought and be completely grateful to the seller for solving my problem.

 So really think about your products.